 Nové Město nad Metují is situated at an elevation of 332 m on the river Metuje in the foothills of the Orlické hory mountains in the Hradec Králové region of northeastern Bohemia.
 The municipality has a population of about 9,300 (2021).

-Nové Město castle [left, no. 4062: background left], located in the northwestern corner of the large market square, was founded in, or shortly after, 1501.
+Nové Město castle [near left, no. 4235], located in the northwestern corner of the large market square, was founded in, or shortly after, 1501.
 Enlarged after 1528, it was rebuilt in Renaissance style in 1558–1568.
 In 1655–1661 it was remodeled again, this time by the architect Carlo Lurago in early Baroque style.
 In 1948 the last owners, the Bartoň-Dobenin family was expropriated without compensation.
 The castle was restituted to their descendants in 1992.

 Further places called Neustadt (or similar), of which glasses are in this collection, are: